auth-global/self-documenting-cryptography/README.md

 Conveying a message requires the use of a transmission medium.
 In our scenario, cryptographic state changes serve as a virtual transmission medium.
 This medium is purely mathematical and has no physical basis.
 It arises in the context of past communications that occurred via physical transmission media.

-In the case of the G3P, it arises because somebody hashed a password, and then somebody else stole that hash.
+In the case of the G3P, this context arises because somebody hashed a password, and then somebody else stole that hash.
 Cryptoacoustics abstracts over the exact physical communication that created this context, and summarizes some of the valid inferences that parties must be able to draw in this scenario.

 Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desireable cryptoacoustic properties for most any cryptographic hash function.